Here’s a riddle: When does smaller mean bigger?

 This brings me to my next point.
 If you’re like me (and I know I am), part of the fun of homebrewing is developing your own recipes.
 But it can take a couple of trials before we’ve really nailed it down.

 Artists use their sketchbooks to work out the preliminaries and the small details of a larger planned work.
 Small-batch brewing serves the same purpose for the creative homebrewer.
-Ask yourself: Do you need five gallons of a work-in-progress when a small batch will tell you what you need to know?
+Ask yourself: Do you need five gallons of a work-in-progress when a brewing in a small batch will tell you what you need to know?

 And when you do finalize the recipe, you can easily scale it up just by doubling the ingredients.